rolinaqu/OHI-O-Hackathon-Image-to-Text-AI/README.md

 # couscous-PDF-to-text
-App that utilizes AI for converting PDF to text file.

-Purpose: scans handwritten text from PDF and converts it to typed
+App that utilizes AI to convert picture taken from phone to a string of text.
+AI trained using the IAM Online Handwriting Database.
+Implemented using Pytorch.

-Constraints: lined paper only, regular English writing only (no cursive)
+Constraints: lined paper only, regular English writing only (no cursive).

-Possible add-ons: enabling text to voice after done scanning, possibly scanning cursive